Israel approves 184 new settlement homes

 "It is has become evident that Israel has done everything possible to destroy the ongoing negotiations and to provoke violence and extremism throughout the region," Ashrawi said in a statement.

-Israel says Palestinian refusal to recognize it as a Jewish state is the main stumbling block.
-Palestinian leaders say they recognized Israel in interim peace deals and there is no need for them to recognize its Jewishness.
+Israel says Palestinian refusal to recognise it as a Jewish state - a step Palestinian leaders say was already taken in interim peace deals - is the main stumbling block.

 Palestinians are seeking a state in East Jerusalem, the West Bank and Gaza Strip.
 They say Israeli settlements, regarded as illegal by most countries, could deny them a viable, contiguous country.

-Israel regards Pisgat Zeev and Har Homa as neighborhoods of Jerusalem that it would keep under any future peace deal with the Palestinians.
+Israel regards Pisgat Zeev and Har Homa as neighbourhoods of Jerusalem that it would keep under any future peace deal with the Palestinians.

 The two sides resumed U.S.-brokered peace talks in July, but the negotiations appear to be going nowhere.
 Washington is struggling to formulate agreed principles that would extend the talks beyond an original April target date for a final deal.